-Considering the recent amount of coverage and interest surrounding AI in both the private and public sectors, another spring may be underway.
-Many factors can be observed that explain the ongoing and growing optimism, and the following section examines these different drivers and explores what might be coming next.
+The amount of coverage and interest surrounding AI in both the private and public sectors in recent years, has led many experts to describe the current wave of enthusiasm as an "AI spring".
+Many factors can be observed that explain the ongoing and growing optimism, as discussed below.